ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 {"employee_id":"16c6553a-373c-4b29-b1c8-c282f444248c","first_name":"John","last_name":"Doe"}
 ```

 You will get the same results as you have only one record.
-Let’s explore the update function.
+Let’s explore the `update` function.

 ### Update the `Employee` record

-With the Persist Client, we can easily update the record with the given id.
+With the Persist Client, you can easily update the record with the given ID.
 You only need to pass the fields that need to be updated with the new values.
-In this case, The Job title of the given employee is updated from `Software Engineer` to `Senior Software Engineer`.
+In this case, The job title of the given employee is updated from `Software Engineer` to `Senior Software Engineer`.

-Replace the previous code and add the new update call instead,
+Replace the previous code and add the new `update` call instead.

 ```ballerina
 import ballerina/io;